 Another major concern for MDX-i clients would be safety of data.
 That is the likelihood of data being lost or corrupted due to physical factors like power outages or fire.
 MDX-i is perfectly suited to ensure this safety by virtue of its Tier III certification.

-Tier III is an international standard rating used to define the level of uptime of a Data Centre, as related to data redundancy.
+Tier III is an international standard rating used to define the level of up-time of a Data Centre, as related to data redundancy.
 The idea is that from the moment you start up a data centre, you cannot shut it down.
 The higher up the Tier levels a Data Centre is, the less outages and the more robust and less prone to failure it is expected to be.

 Keeping a data centre at Tier III in a country like Nigeria plagued by power outages is no small feat.
 But MainOne appears to have managed to pull it off.
 First off, they have managed to bypass the power distribution problem by hooking up directly to the 330 substation, which hardly ever goes off.

 Of course, in the rare occasion that is does go off ( only 2 occurrences this year), there are 2 backup 1750 KVA capacity generators on ground.
-Time between power outage and generator kick-start is a mere 44 seconds.
+The time between power outage and generator kick-start is a mere 44 seconds.
 To ensure redundancy, there also 2 transformer rooms each hooked up to 15-minute backup UPS systems.
 The number of generators is projected to go up to 6 by the time the data centre begins running at full capacity.
 For extra measure there is an on-site fuel reserve that is kept at 105,000 litres of diesel at all times

 There is also in place an effective redundancy chilled water cooling system